What Is a REST API? - SitePoint

 Client-Server.
 SystemA makes an HTTP request to a URL hosted by SystemB, which returns a response.

 It’s identical to how a browser works.
-The application makes a request for a specific URL.
-The request is routed to a web server that returns an HTML page.
+A browser makes a request for a specific URL.
+The request is routed to a web server which typically returns an HTML page.
 That page may contain references to images, style sheets, and JavaScript, which incur further requests and responses.

 -

 Stateless.
-REST is stateless: the client request should contain all the information necessary to respond to a request.
-In other words, it should be possible to make two or more HTTP requests in any order and the same responses will be received.
+REST is stateless: the client request should contain all the information necessary to respond.

+In other words, it should be possible to make two or more HTTP requests in any order, and the same responses will be received (… unless the API was designed to return random responses such as the quiz example above).

 -